 This region is blessed with many large rivers that join near here and form the lower Mississippi River.
-The Illinois, Upper Mississippi and the Missouri along with the lower Mississippi, have greatly influenced this area's history.
-For example, these waterways were an important part of an Indian culture that existed here from 700 to 1400 AD.
-These Mississippians, as they are now called, lived in huts surrounded by wooden poles as a stockade for protection; had determined a solar horizon calendar now referred to as "Woodhenge" to separate it from the English "Stonehenge"; lived in a village comprised of neighborhoods with a population now estimated at nearly 20,000; and used the water ways for trading and travel.
+The Illinois, Upper Mississippi and the Missouri, along with the lower Mississippi, have greatly influenced this area's history.
+For example, these waterways were an important part of a Native American culture that existed here from 700 to 1400 AD.
+These Mississippians, as they are now called, lived in huts surrounded by wooden poles as a stockade for protection; had determined a solar horizon calendar now referred to as "Woodhenge" to separate it from the English "Stonehenge"; lived in a village comprised of neighborhoods with a population now estimated at nearly 20,000; and used the waterways for trading and travel.
 They also built large earthen mounds for religious rituals and for administrative purposes; some of these are quite large.
-The largest is estimated to contain over 800,000 cubic yards of earth.
-Possibly this was the most advanced Indian civilization in North America.
-However, before the age of modern exploration around 1600 AD they disappeared; but the mounds they built remain (1).
+The largest is estimated to contain more than 800,000 cubic yards of earth.
+Possibly this was the most advanced Native American civilization in North America.
+However, before the age of modern exploration around 1600 AD they disappeared, but the mounds they built remain (1).

 St. Louis traces its roots to the end of the French and Indian War.
-In the treaty of 1763 ending the war, France the loser and Britain the victor agreed that the Mississippi River would be the dividing line, separating their possessions in the new world (2).
+In the treaty of 1763 ending the war, France, the loser, and Britain, the victor, agreed that the Mississippi River would be the dividing line, separating their possessions in the new world (2).
 Thus, France was forced to vacate Canada, as well as locally from Illinois.
-The leading Mercantile Company in New Orleans sent one of its partners, Pierre Laclede up the Mississippi River to establish a new trading post in French Territory (3).
-In late December 1763, Pierre Laclede marked a spot on the west bank of the Mississippi, south of its confluence with the Missouri River that he thought would be a good location for their trading post.
+The leading mercantile company in New Orleans sent one of its partners, Pierre Laclede, up the Mississippi River to establish a new trading post in French Territory (3).
+In late December 1763, Pierre Laclede marked a spot on the west bank of the Mississippi, south of its confluence with the Missouri River, that he thought would be a good location for their trading post.
 Laclede, along with his men and supplies wintered at nearby Fort Charles, across the river in Illinois in the area soon to be vacated.
-When the weather allowed, Laclede's assistant, 14 year old Auguste Chouteau, along with 30 men were sent ahead and on February 14, 1764, Chouteau and his men arrived at the site and bean construction of the new trading post (4) (5).
+When the weather allowed, Laclede's assistant, 14-year-old Auguste Chouteau, along with 30 men, were sent ahead and on Feb.
+14, 1764, Chouteau and his men arrived at the site and began construction of the new trading post (4) (5).
 Laclede arrived several weeks later and began laying out a new town, naming it St. Louis in honor of the French King Louis XV.

-Unknown to Laclede, King Louis XV, had become so disenchanted with the loss of France's possessions in the new country, that he gave the remainder of France's possessions in the new world to his cousin, the King of Spain; and St. Louis came under the control of Spain.
-However, it was nearly five years later, before the Spaniards arrived in St. Louis, establishing Fort Don Carlos (this fort was near where your host hotel is now located).
+Unknown to Laclede, King Louis XV had become so disenchanted with the loss of France's possessions in the new country that he gave the remainder of France's possessions in the new world to his cousin, the King of Spain, and St. Louis came under the control of Spain.
+However, it was nearly five years before the Spaniards arrived in St. Louis, establishing Fort Don Carlos in what is now downtown St. Louis.

-The United States took control of their new possession in New Orleans on December 20, 1803; however in St. Louis, France didn't obtain the land from Spain until March 9, 1804.
-Since, St. Louis was predominantly French, the French Flag was allowed to fly overnight and on March 10th the United States officially took over the possession of the Missouri Territory.
+The United States took control of their new possession in New Orleans Dec.
+20, 1803; however, in St. Louis, France didn't obtain the land from Spain until March 9, 1804.
+Since St. Louis was predominantly French, the French flag was allowed to fly overnight, and on March 10, the United States officially took over the possession of the Missouri Territory.
 All of these transactions in St. Louis were peaceful.

-President Jefferson in this bold purchase, for 15 million dollars, doubled the size of the United States; purchasing land, that today includes parts of or all of, 15 different Midwestern states, for 4 cents per acre.
+In this bold purchase for $15 million, President Jefferson doubled the size of the United States, purchasing land that today includes parts of or all of 15 Midwestern states, for 4 cents per acre.
 Not a bad deal!

 Jefferson had already made arrangements for this land to be explored; Captains William Clark and Meriwether Lewis were commissioned to explore and study this new land (6).
 In December 1802, Lewis and Clark established a base camp, located at the confluence of the Dubois and Mississippi Rivers, just north and east of the village of St. Louis.
-This location was selected to insure that it would be in the United States Territory.
-This land became United States territory with the loss of the Revolutionary War by the British.
+This location was selected to ensure that it would be in the U.S. Territory.
+This land became U.S. territory with the loss of the Revolutionary War by the British.
 Today, this site is located under the Mississippi River, as the river has shifted over the years (7).
-On May 14, 1804 the Corps of Discovery, under the command of Lewis and Clark left Camp DuBois (i.e. Wood River) and began their famous journey to the Pacific Ocean, finally returning to St. Louis on September 23, 1806.
-The late Steven Ambrose's book, "Undaunted Courage" gives an outstanding description of this journey and the report Lewis and Clark made to Congress (6).
+On May 14, 1804, the Corps of Discovery, under the command of Lewis and Clark, left Camp DuBois (i.e. Wood River) and began their famous journey to the Pacific Ocean, finally returning to St. Louis on Sept.
+23, 1806.
+The late Steven Ambrose's book, "Undaunted Courage," gives an outstanding description of this journey and the report Lewis and Clark made to Congress (6).